hrishabhayush/stable-cart/README.md

 - **Backend**: localhost:3001 (local dev)
 - **Extension**: Built and ready for Chrome Web Store

-## The Problem We Solved

-Crypto payments on Amazon are impossible without our approach.
-Users want to pay with crypto but don't want to learn new workflows.
-We made it work by hiding the complexity behind gift cards.

-## What Makes Us Different

-- **Invisible bridge** Users never see gift card codes
-- **Native experience** Feels like Amazon's own checkout
-- **Real automation** Complete order fulfillment
-- **Multi-wallet** Works with any popular wallet

-## Innovation Highlights

-**First of its kind** No other solution makes crypto payments on Amazon this seamless **Mainstream ready** Designed for regular Amazon shoppers, not crypto experts **Invisible technology** Users get the benefits without learning blockchain **Real automation** Complete end-to-end fulfillment, not just payment processing

 ## Next Steps

 - Chrome Web Store submission